pimcore/pimcore/docs/Development_Documentation/03_Documents/02_Document_Types/15_Print_Documents.md

 # Print Documents

 Print documents are the way to create print-ready PDFs directly within Pimcore.
-They are based on the normal pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within pimcore backend with areas, drag&drop etc.
+They are based on the normal Pimcore documents and therefore support everything as pages do - starting from MVC pattern and template creation to document composing within Pimcore backend with areas, drag&drop etc.

 By default web-to-print documents are disabled.
 To enable them, you need to activate them in the web-to-print settings: